How Do I Use the Risk Register?

 - Use the Display Only Risks that Need Attention checkbox to only show the Risks needing to be assessed and updated with the appropriate Likelihood and Impact.

 - This number represents the number of Risks in the category.
-If you type a term in the search bar, this will change to represent the number of applicable results, as described in number five, above.
+If you type a term in the search bar or select a tag from the drop-down menu, this will change to represent the number of applicable results, as described in numbers five and six, above.

 - The warning symbol signifies the number of Risks in this category that need to be assessed and updated with appropriate Likelihood and Impact.

-Expand the category accordions to see the Risks in each category and the details of individual Risks, as shown below.
+Expand the category accordions to see the Risks in each category and the details of individual Risks, as explained below.

 Use the expand arrows next to Risk names to view and edit primary Risk details.